 I did swap out the tubes once I had what I ordered all together.
 I replaced the Chinese 6J4 with a couple of NOS German made Siemens EF94 input (signal) tubes and I have to say these made the biggest sonic difference.
 For 7 silly British pounds a piece, I think these sound really good and quite frankly have never experience such a significant sonic improvement for so little change.
 It took away some of the upper mid-range grain, rubbed on a little more clarity and soul into the mid-range.
 The next tube I replaced was the Chinese 6Z5P with a single NOS UK made Brimar 6X5GT rectifier tube.
 Again, the swap led to a noticeable improvement in sound.
 The overall presentation had better image separation and I found the bass notes to be more defined.
 Any initial hmm-hahs about the sub bass notes on the stock tubes was addressed.
 The last that I swapped out was the pair of ShuGuang 6P6P power tubes with current production Russian made Tung-Sol 6V6GT.
 These tube are pretty well reviewed but quite frankly, I felt the CHN SET sounded better with the original ShuGuang.
 I still question why there is a need for large output (power) tubes such as the 6P6P (6V6GT equivalents) in a tube preamplifier to begin with.
 In hindsight, the 6V6GT is a common tube in guitar amplifiers and for most part, they were reviewed for that use case.
 If I had to do it over again, I would skip the Tung-Sols but still went with the Brimar and Siemens swaps.
 The Siemens are still my pick for absolute value for money swaps and highly recommended as the first upgrades to do if any at all.

 Would I recommend the $200 SGD CHN SET?
 Well, it depends.
 It depends of what you are pairing it with.
 The CHN SET preamp has an output impedance of 60kOhms by default through the 6P6P tubes.
 Most solid state power amplifiers commonly have an input impedance range of 50kOhm to 100kOhms.
 Ideally, you would want a ratio of 1:10 from output impedance : input impedance.
 So if your preamplifier had an output of 5kOhms, pairing to a power amplifier with a typical input impedance of 50kOhms should work just fine.
 Taking the principle of 1:10, you could see where and output impedance of 60kOhms would land.
 Some even suggest a 1:20 output to input impedance match for best system synergy.
 My Class D ICEpower amplifier is specified to have an input impedance swing of 8-10kOhms hence the match is not what most audiophiles would call ideal.
 Granted, some may not even hear the difference if they did not have a reference point to start from but to the trained ear and in fairly resolving setups, folks have claimed to notice dropouts between the 1-5kHz range.
-I have to say, during my listening tests, I did not notice such dropouts.
-Your mileage may vary depending on the rest of your system setup.
+Hence, your mileage may vary depending on the rest of your system setup.
 Otherwise, $200 SGD on AliExpress for a Single-End Tube Preamplifier is still silly cheap money to give it a go.
 Since everything is point-to-point soldered without any PCB, it has very good modification and upgrade potential.
 The same Chinese Single-Ended Tube Preamplifier appears to be sold by a few resellers and under the Nobsound and Douk Audio brands.
 I can share that my experience with HIFI EXQUIS on AliExpress was a good one and would therefore, happily recommend them.